Rushall Olympic F.C.: Early years

-Although football had been played in the village for at least 20 years previously, the earliest known reference to Rushall Olympic Football Club is in local newspaper reports on matches from the 1893–94 season.
+Football had been played in the village for at least 20 years previously; Rushall Rovers competed with Aston Villa in the 1870s but resigned from the Birmingham & District Football Association in September 1880.
+The earliest known reference to Rushall Olympic Football Club is in local newspaper reports on matches from the 1893–94 season.
 The club joined the Cannock & District League in 1895, finishing as runners-up in their first season and later joined the Junior (where they were champions in 1903–04), Amateur, Parks and Senior sections of the Walsall & District League.

 During the inter-war years, the team won a number of local honours.
 At this time, the team comprised mainly local colliery workers and played on a field behind the Miners Arms pub in Rushall and changed in the pub itself.
 However, some time prior to the Second World War, the club disbanded.